Live Oak High School (Louisiana): History

 Live Oak School was founded in 1895 when the Reverend Joel Ott donated a parcel of land for a community school.
 The citizens of Watson built a one-room schoolhouse that was only 500 square feet.
 The room was built from wood of cypress trees near the Amite River swamps.
 The small school boasted one front door and six open windows.
-The school was only open for June, July, and August so that the students could help their families around the house.
+The school was open for June, July, and August so that the students could help their families around the house.
 Around 1900, the residents of Watson started to recognize the importance of higher education.
 This resulted in the community building a two-story building that had to be rebuilt shortly thereafter because of tornado damage.
 Nonetheless, the first graduate of Live Oak High School graduated in 1925.

 Livingston Parish Public Schools desegregated following the 1969 case Dunn v.
 Livingston Parish School Board.
 The effects of desegregation were larger for Denham Springs High School because Denham Springs was the largest city in the parish.
 Prior to desegregating, Livingston Parish only had one school for African Americans called West Livingston.
 As a result, black students were bussed from all over the parish to attend school.
 A former student later described the bus route as going "'as far north as Watson all the way to the St. Helena parish line.'"
-Although a negative response was faced in other parts of the parish, no such response was experienced at Live Oak High School.

 As the student population continued to grow, another building was needed.
 By 1973, the school had multiple buildings, a home economics room, and a gym for the high school students and elementary school students who shared the same facilities.

 Live Oak High School suffered minimal impacts when Hurricane Katrina devastated the state in 2005.
-Following the collapse of many New Orleans area school systems, Live Oak saw a significant surge in the number of students.
+Following the collapse of many New Orleans area school systems, Live Oak saw a surge in the number of students.
 By May 2007, voters in the Watson district of Livingston Parish passed a half-cent sales tax to build a new high school.
 The former campus of Live Oak High School has been converted into Live Oak Junior High and also houses a FEMA shelter.